 The Firehose Project

-The Firehose Project is an online coding bootcamp that combines expert one-on-one training with a customized, robust curriculum and a worldwide student support community.
+The Firehose Project is a full-time, 22-week and part-time, 42-week online coding bootcamp that combines expert one-on-one training with a customized, robust curriculum and a worldwide student support community.
 Students start coding on day one and are paired with a senior software engineer mentor to build their coding skills.
 Students also have access to a proprietary Q&A forum and technical office hours.
 Graduates will develop algorithms, design complex data structures, and learn fundamental computer science principles while building a portfolio of advanced web applications that work with APIs, user authentication, advanced database relationships, video streaming, and more.

 Recent The Firehose Project News

 - December 2016 Coding Bootcamp News Roundup

 - These 10 Founders All Started at Coding Bootcamps

 - How I Navigated my Post-Bootcamp Interviews and Landed My First Software Job

 Recent The Firehose Project Reviews: Rating 4.71